RN to BSN

 - 18 month program

-Graduates from the BSN program are prepared for advanced nursing positions throughout the healthcare industry, as well as for administrator positions in hospitals, clinics, doctors' offices and retirement centers.
-They are also qualified to pursue graduate study in nursing.
+Graduates from our BSN program are prepared for advanced nursing positions throughout the healthcare industry as well as for administrator positions in hospitals, clinics, doctors' offices and retirement centers.
+You will also be qualified to pursue graduate study in nursing.

 - Completed application form and $40 fee (fee waived if you attend an information meeting)

 - All application pieces, official transcripts, recommendation form and admissions essay